spkrishnan/macsec/README.md

 I am working on updating the script to include MACsec verification after the MACsec configuration is installed.
 I will update the script after I test this.

+Please let me know if you have any suggestions to make the script better.

 HOW TO USE THE SCRIPT:
 =====================